 - Store in a sealed container in the fridge.

--To make PROBIOTIC truffles use cultured whipping cream.
-You can culture it with kefir, buttermilk or sour cream.
-However, be sure to eat the truffles within 2 weeks, because they will continue to slowly ferment.
+- To make PROBIOTIC truffles use cultured whipping cream.
+You can culture whipping cream with kefir, buttermilk or sour cream.
+However, if you are using cultured whipping cream, eat the truffles within 2 weeks, because they will continue to slowly ferment.

 Flavours and Coatings

-- Coatings: You need to coat your truffles to prevent them from sticking together.
+You need to coat your truffles to prevent them from sticking together.
 Roll your finished chocolates in cocoa powder, icing sugar, shredded coconut or roasted and finely chopped nuts.
+Here are a few tasty flavour combinations.